How To Save a Pet from an Abusive Household

 Research shows there is a correlation between abuse toward significant others and abuse toward animals.
-In fact, pet abuse has been identified as a predictor of domestic abuse; 71 percent of female domestic violence victims report that they witnessed animal cruelty, animal neglect and their pets have been threatened, harmed or killed by their abusive partner.
+In fact, pet abuse has been identified as a predictor of domestic abuse: up to 89 percent of female domestic violence victims report that they witnessed animal cruelty or animal neglect with their pets having been threatened, harmed, or killed by their abusive partner.

 Research also indicates that violence or threats of animal abuse are used by an abuser as a way to control the victim, which helps partially explain why victims of abuse often delay getting help or leaving the home shared with an abuser.
 Pets delay nearly half of all domestic abuse victims from getting out and getting help, leaving an abused animal at risk of suffering more abuse.